Frankie and Johnny (soundtrack): Critical reception

 In a contemporary review of Frankie and Johnny for Record Mirror, Peter Jones and Jopling Norman wrote that Presley fans would enjoy the album's songs, while "trad fans" would enjoy the backings, noting that some listeners "might even think that Elvis has gone more versatile but it's only the backings."
 Overall he deemed the record to be "very pleasing and enjoyable".

-In his retrospective review for AllMusic, Stephen Thomas Erlewine wrote that the album's Dixieland style kept Presley "far, far away from the swinging Mod explosion in pop music in 1966", further commenting that although the double-time breakdowns on "Shut It Out" features hints of "high-booted go-go-music", its impact is lessened by the late appearance of the song on the record, after "the clamor of the brass bands, tambourines, and bass drums".
+In his retrospective review for AllMusic, Stephen Thomas Erlewine wrote that the album's Dixieland style kept Presley "far, far away from the swinging Mod explosion in pop music in 1966", further commenting that although the double-time breakdowns on "Shout It Out" features hints of "high-booted go-go-music", its impact is lessened by the late appearance of the song on the record, after "the clamor of the brass bands, tambourines, and bass drums".
 He added that "What Every Woman Lives For" and "Beginner's Luck" were minor highlights but that overall, "Frankie and Johnny is one relentless, noisy, ugly record, its decibel level cranked to the breaking point and Presley appearing singularly mirthless throughout."

 In his 2016 ranking of Presley's 57 albums, Adam Litovitz of Variety placed Frankie and Johnny last.
 He noted that Presley had become tired with recording soundtracks and "threw a tantrum in the studio" and began recording his vocals away from the musicians, with the album being "the painful result".
 He criticised "What Every Woman Lives For" for being "ultra-sexist".